-Daily announcements will be read by teachers each morning at the end of first period.
+Daily announcements will be read by teachers each morning at the start of 2nd period.
 These announcements may be about meetings, lost and found items, etc. All organizational announcements must be initialed by the sponsor.
 Announcements are to be submitted to the office by 8:00 a.m. each morning in order to be included in the printed announcements.